joe-singh/joe-singh.github.io/straits.md

 have come up with a great expression for this -- [The Geopolitical Recession](https://www.eurasiagroup.net/issues/top-risks-2017).

 In this uncertain time, the importance of geopolitics has made itself apparent once again.
 Here, I aim to outline some of the key trends that shape the current trajectory of global events.
-Despite framing the context in which political decisions are made - particularly in the realm of foreign affairs - geopolitics remains far less in everyday conversations than plain old politics.
+Despite framing the context in which political decisions are made - particularly in the realm of foreign affairs - geopolitics remains conspicuously absent from everyday conversations unlike plain old politics.
 I hope to do my part to change that.

 This blog was inspired by my having lived a majority of my life in the geopolitically important Indian Ocean region, and a majority of that majority living right by the critical chokepoints at the Straits of Hormuz and Malacca, which allowed me to witness the impact of geopolitics up close.
 I was finally driven to put my thoughts to words after a brief